The United Nations says two peacekeepers have been killed while on patrol in Sudan's conflict-stricken Darfur region.

 A Jordanian officer and a peacekeeper from Senegal were killed when their convoy was attacked by unidentified gunmen Sunday.

 At least a dozen international soldiers from the joint African-U.N. peacekeeping mission have been killed in Darfur over the past five months.

-The western Sudanese region has been gripped by bloodshed since 2003 when rebels took up arms against the government in Khartoum, accusing it of discrimination and neglect.
-The United Nations says 300,000 people have died in the conflict and 2.7 million have fled their homes.
+The western Sudanese region has been gripped by bloodshed since 2003, when rebels took up arms against the government in Khartoum, accusing it of discrimination and neglect.
+The United Nations estimates 300,000 people have died in the conflict and 2.7 million have fled their homes.